unitag/Engine-API/Reference.md

 Field | Description | Markup
 ------|-------------|-------
-`enabled` | Defines whether this actions are enabled.
-Can be overridden on a per action basis, and defaults to `true`. | Yes `logged` | Defines whether this actions are expected to be logged in the database.
+`enabled` | Defines whether these actions are enabled.
+Can be overridden on a per action basis, and defaults to `true`. | Yes `logged` | Defines whether these actions are expected to be logged in the database.
 Can be overridden on a per action basis.
 The default value depends on the action type.
 Some action types may also force this flag to a fixed value. | Yes
-`waited` | Defines whether this actions are expected to be waited before evaluating the rest of the step.
+`waited` | Defines whether these actions are expected to be waited before evaluating the rest of the step.
 Can be overridden on a per action basis.
 The default value depends on the action type.
 Some action types may also force this flag to a fixed value. | Yes
 `data` | Defines the data action(s), if any. | No `email` | Defines the email action(s), if any. | No `sms` | Defines the SMS action(s), if any. | No